stardustai/docs-api/src/latest/statistics/get-rank-labelers.md

 ---
-title: '[WIP] Rank Labelers by Delivery Quantity'
+title: ' Rank Labelers by Delivery Quantity'
 description: 'We will provide a POST API for ranking labelers by the quantity of instance delivery in a Campaign.'
 api:
   method: GET